How to light your fire? Ferrocerium, reliable in all weather conditions & Flax tow

 Step 1: Harvesting and drying the flax

-Start by harvesting the flax stalks once they are completely dry.
+Begin by harvesting the flax stems once they are completely dry.
 They should be light brown, stiff, and brittle to the touch.
-This flax can be grown or harvested at the end of the season in some fields with the prior consent of the farmers.
+This flax can be cultivated or harvested at the end of the season in certain fields with the prior agreement of the farmers.

 📸 (see photo 1)